Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

-The thermoacoustic source in the TGS experiment for opaque materials is based on rapid local heating in a thin surface layer, leading to thermal expansion, and the diffraction of the probe beam is sensitive to out-of-plane displacements.\cite{Kading1995} In the coordinate system introduced in Figure \ref{fig1}, the measured response to the TGS source should be described by the $G_{13}$ component of the Green's function.\cite{maznev_surface_1999} Utilizing the partial-wave approach (described in the Methods section),\cite{Every1997} the $|G_{13}|$ maps were calculated for all experimentally studied cuts, with the result shown in Figure \ref{fig1}(g).
+{For the opaque metallic samples studied here, the optical penetration depth at the pump wavelength is of the order of tens of nanometres (see Methods), confining the thermoacoustic source to a surface layer of negligible thickness compared to the \SI{10}{\micro\metre} grating period.
+The short pump pulse further ensures the source is effectively instantaneous on the acoustic timescale, and the heat diffuses by at most a few hundred nanometres during the excitation.\cite{Kading1995,Kusnir2026} The resulting thermal expansion acts as a spatially harmonic force dipole at the surface,\cite{Rose1984} exciting an out-of-plane surface ripple whose full temporal evolution is recorded via diffraction of the continuous-wave probe laser.
+The frequency-domain amplitude of this signal, resolved as a function of propagation direction, constitutes the TGS maps shown in Figure~\ref{fig2}(a). } In the coordinate system introduced in Figure \ref{fig1}, the measured response to the TGS source should be described by the $G_{13}$ component of the frequency-domain Green's tensor {$G_{ij}(\mathbf{k}_\parallel,\omega)$} as introduced in Ref. \citenum{Every1997}{, i.e., the component describing the out-of-plane displacement in response to an in-plane force}. {More details are given in the Methods section.} Utilizing the partial-wave approach, $|G_{13}|$ maps were calculated for all experimentally studied cuts, with the result shown in Figure \ref{fig2}(b).
 The agreement with the experimental maps is striking, regardless of which material and which cut is chosen.
-Even very minute variations in the calculated $|G_{13}|$ are matched in the FFT amplitude $A$, and the shapes and relative intensities of all features are identical, up to some experimental scatter in $A$.
+Even very minute variations in the calculated $|G_{13}|$ are matched in the {frequency-domain signal} amplitude $A$, and the shapes and relative intensities of all features are identical, up to some experimental scatter in $A$.

-The observed agreement confirms that, indeed, the modified TGS experiments are able to capture the additional features in the elastodynamic response, and to visualize one component of the Green's function in its whole complexity.
-This has two important implications: First, the Green's function calculation can be used to explain several details in the experimentally obtained maps (which is an approach we adopt in the discussion below).
+The observed agreement confirms that, indeed, the modified TGS experiments are able to capture the additional features in the elastodynamic response, and to visualize the component of the frequency-domain Green's tensor in its whole complexity.
+This has two important implications: First, the Green's tensor calculation can be used to explain several details in the experimentally obtained maps (which is an approach we adopt in the discussion below).
 And second, the TGS maps obtained with the modified setup bring rich information about the elastic behavior of the material, and thus, can be utilized for the determination of its anisotropic elastic coefficients $c_{ij}$.